Tsk1001/doc/docs/company_account.md

 **Owner** – shows the owner e-mail

 **Permissions** – shows the type of access to account.
-There are 3 types of permission: owner, edit, read
+There are 3 types of permission: owner, edit, read.
+Each permission assigned to concrete e-mail of person.

 **Description** – where you could put useful information about your company